 Super Crunch Chicken SaladJump to Recipe

 Betsy and I only get back to Nashville (where she is from) once a year or so.
-Nashville has some amazing restaurants, but usually for lunch one day we will swing through a local chain there called Bread and Company.
+Nashville has some amazing restaurants, but usually for lunch one day we will swing through a local chain there called Bread and Company (now defunct).
 There’s more than one of them for sure but I’ve never seen it outside of Tennessee.